lhnrd/collaborate/README.md

 to stand out for helping othes and users to find collaboration opportunities way more easily.

-The `collaborate` app itself will be a NGO inside the platform and will declare its hosting costs as a collaboration opportunity for users to help out keep the website alive.
+The `collaborate` app itself will be a pseudo-NGO inside the platform and will declare its hosting costs as a collaboration opportunity for users to help keep the website alive.

 ## User Stories